Spectrum of $J^{PC} = 0^{\pm\pm}$ Gluonic Hidden-Charm Tetraquark States

-Moreover, the extracted masses of the tetraquark hybrid states depend explicitly on the continuum threshold $s_0$ and the Borel parameter $M_B^2$.
-The introduction of these two auxiliary parameters in the establishment of the sum rules must satisfy two essential criteria~\cite{Shifman, Reinders:1984sr, P.Col, Albuquerque:2013ija}.
-The first requirement concerns the convergence of the operator product expansion.
-In order to provide a reliable description of the ground-state contribution within a truncated OPE, the contributions from higher-dimensional condensates should be sufficiently suppressed, so that uncertainties resulting from neglected higher-order terms remain under control.
-In practice, this is ensured by examining the relative weight of higher-dimensional condensates compared to the total OPE contribution, and then selecting an appropriate Borel window for $M_B^2$ in which the OPE exhibits good convergence.
-The convergence condition of the OPE can be expressed as
+\title{Spectrum of $J^{PC} = 0^{\pm\pm}$ Gluonic Hidden-Charm Tetraquark States \ We vary $\kappa$ in the range $0.5 \sim 1.5$ and find that the extracted masses are relatively stable, with variations within the theoretical uncertainties of the present analysis.

+The extracted masses of the tetraquark hybrid states depend on two auxiliary parameters, the Borel parameter $M_B^2$ and the continuum threshold $s_0$.
+Their values are constrained by standard QCD sum rule criteria to ensure the reliability of the analysis~\cite{Shifman, Reinders:1984sr, P.Col, Albuquerque:2013ija}.

+The determination of the Borel window is based on a balance between the convergence of the operator product expansion (OPE) and the dominance of the pole contribution.

+The lower bound of the Borel window is determined by requiring good convergence of the OPE.
+In practice, this is achieved by ensuring that the contribution from higher-dimensional condensates remains sufficiently small compared to the total OPE contribution.
+We quantify this using the ratio

+A reliable working region requires this ratio to be sufficiently small, indicating good convergence of the truncated OPE.

-The second requirement is that the pole contribution (PC) must be sufficiently large to ensure that the extracted mass is dominated by the ground-state resonance rather than by excited or continuum states.
-In practical analyses, a reliable sum rule extraction typically requires the pole contribution to be larger than $40\%$ of the total dispersion integral~\cite{Tang:2021zti}.
+The upper bound of the Borel window is constrained by the pole contribution (PC), which ensures that the extracted mass is dominated by the ground-state resonance rather than the continuum.
 The pole contribution is defined as

-Furthermore, among the values of $s_0$ that satisfy the above two criteria, one must determine the optimal choice that yields a reliable Borel window for the parameter $M_B^2$.
-It should be emphasized that $M_B^2$ is not a physical observable.
-Therefore, within the working Borel window corresponding to a given $s_0$, the extracted hadron mass should exhibit minimal dependence on $M_B^2$.
-In practical calculations, the continuum threshold is varied in steps of $0.2\;\text{GeV}$ to fix its central value and to estimate the associated uncertainties~\cite{Qiao:2014vva, Qiao:2015iea}.
-This procedure determines both the optimal range of $s_0$ and the corresponding uncertainty of the predicted mass.
+In this work, we require the pole contribution to be larger than $40\%$, which is a commonly adopted criterion in QCD sum rule analyses of multiquark and hybrid systems.
+We have also checked that imposing a more stringent condition, such as $R^{\rm PC} > 50\%$, does not significantly affect the extracted masses within uncertainties.

+Therefore, the Borel window $M_B^2 \in [M_{\min}^2, M_{\max}^2]$ is determined by requiring that both OPE convergence (lower bound) and pole dominance (upper bound) are simultaneously satisfied.

+For each fixed value of $s_0$, we determine the corresponding Borel window and examine the stability of the extracted mass with respect to $M_B^2$.
+The optimal working region is identified as the one where a stable Borel plateau exists.